dereknheiley/deractyl/README.md

 # Deractyl - Another Compact Dactyl ManuForm Keyboard with a different thumb cluster

-This is a fork of [my original Compactyl fork](https://github.com/dereknheiley/dactyl-manuform-tight/), of [the okke fork](https://github.com/okke-formsma/dactyl-manuform-tight) of the [l4u fork](https://github.com/l4u/dactyl-manuform-mini-keyboard)of the [tshort fork](https://github.com/tshort/dactyl-keyboard) of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.
+This is a fork of [my original Compactyl fork](https://github.com/dereknheiley/dactyl-manuform-tight/), of [the okke fork](https://github.com/okke-formsma/dactyl-manuform-tight) of the [l4u fork](https://github.com/l4u/dactyl-manuform-mini-keyboard) of the [tshort fork](https://github.com/tshort/dactyl-keyboard) of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 ## Goals
 - New thumb design to try and combine benefits of dactyl and dactyl manuform thumb clusters